VertiLectric

-Our current projects are very publicity-shy.
-But we can explain the background and some of the aspects of the design of our Volpire GF ™ that we keep getting quizzed about.
+But we can explain the background and some of the aspects of the design of our original Volpire GF (the black one) that we keep getting quizzed about.

-We have designed the VertiLectric Volpire GF ™ concept shown here in early 2021 to demonstrate how the requirements of the intriguing GoFly competition can be met.
+We have designed the VertiLectric Volpire GF ™ in early 2021 to demonstrate how the requirements of the intriguing GoFly competition can be met.
 Even with a utility-focused aircraft.

-The Boeing-sponsored GoFly competition was launched in 2017 and called for teams to design an aircraft that fulfills a very challenging combination of requirements, including VTOL capability and performance demands, compliance with very low noise limits, and a size of less than 8.5' (2591mm) in any direction while being able to carry a passenger weighing 200 lb (91 kg).
-The challenge can be flown manned, or remote-controlled with a pilot dummy on board.
+The Boeing-sponsored GoFly competition was launched in 2017 and called for teams to design an aircraft that fulfills a very challenging combination of requirements, including VTOL capability and performance demands, compliance with very low noise limits, and a size of less than 8.5' (2591mm) in any direction while being able to carry a passenger weighing 200lbs (91kg).
+The challenge could be flown manned, or remote-controlled with a pilot dummy on board.

-Originally, the GoFly competition was supposed to end in early 2020 with a fly-off and the announcement of the winners, but none of the participating teams came close to fulfilling the requirements.
+Originally, the GoFly competition was supposed to end in early 2020 with a fly-off event and the announcement of the winners of the $1M GoFly prize.
+But none of the participating teams came close to fulfilling the requirements and the organizers had to keep the trophy and the $1M.
+One team got a $100k innovation prize.

 Why is the pilot in a prone position?